Skip to content

 }

-//Function to convert a flight in our dataset to an array of Vector3 correpsonding to a 3D arc on the globe for that flight
+//Define a function to convert a flight in our dataset to an array of Vector3 corresponding to a 3D arc on the globe for that flight

 function flightToPoints(d) {